 Glistening dark bodies roll in the water.
 Light-furred faces pop to the surface, then dive back in.
 And slinky forms trade places between pool and rocks.

-For someone without a trainer’s eye, Shedd Aquarium’s sea otterslook an awful lot alike.
+For someone without a trainer’s eye, Shedd Aquarium’s ;sea otters look an awful lot alike.
 And they seldom stay still long enough for you to try to discern differences.
-To help you figure out who is whom, here are each otter’s key characteristics, or field marks, as wildlife biologists say.
+To help you figure out who is who, here are each otter’s key characteristics, or field marks, as wildlife biologists say.

-Let’s start with the easiest otters: largest and smallest.
+Let’s start with the easiest otters: the largest one and smallest two.

-Yaku, the only male in the group, is the largest.
-The 16-year-old otter, born at the Seattle Aquarium and a Shedd resident since 2001, is about 4 feet long and weighs 68 pounds.
+Yaku, the adult male in the group, is the largest.
+A Shedd resident since 2001, he was born at the Seattle Aquarium in 2000.
+Yaku is about 4 feet long and weighs around 70 pounds.
 He has a white face.
 Trainers describe him as easygoing, and you have a good chance of seeing him taking a nap in the car-wash-strip “kelp” in the Regenstein Sea Otter Habitat.

 Once you know what to look for, you should be able to identify at least a few of the sea otters, even if they don’t stay in one place long enough for easy comparisons.
 If you happen to catch a training session, you can decode who they are by the unique hand-held shapes used to call them to station, the same as the dolphins and belugas have: Yaku—blue square; Kiana—green triangle; Luna—yellow star; Ellie—red circle; Cooper—green-and-blue bowtie; Watson—red-and-yellow cross.

 —Karen Furnweger, web editor